JMMackenzie/CC-News-Tools/TikaLuceneWarc/README.md

-# A Tike-Lucene WARC parser for the CC-NEWS crawl
+# A Tika-Lucene WARC parser for the CC-NEWS crawl

 # Credits
 This version of TikaLuceneWarc is modified from the original codebase